arptra/tech.skadi.test/ar/app/connect/README.md

 ```bash
 python -m ar.app.connect.scanner
 ```

+If Bluetooth is off or blocked, the scanner prints a clear message and exits instead of crashing.

 * Use `--prefix` to restrict the BLE scan to model name prefixes (defaults cover Air/AirPro/Star/MyVu/XR).
 * Add `--send` to push an initial payload once the link is ready.